MFA - Film and Media Arts

 Philosophy and Objectives

 The MFA in Film and Media Arts program at the University of Windsor is focused on the development of the student’s studio practice across all genres of film production and media arts.
-Our program provides a critical and theoretical framework that fosters dialogue and experimentation through providing a challenging environment to expand definitions of contemporary creative practice.
-Students normally spend twenty months (five semesters) in full time study, taking graduate level coursework leading to the thesis screening or exhibition and oral defense at the end of the program.
+Our program provides a critical and theoretical framework that fosters dialogue and experimentation by providing a challenging environment to expand definitions of contemporary creative practice.
+Students normally spend twenty months (five semesters) in full-time study, taking graduate level coursework leading to the thesis screening or exhibition and oral defense at the end of the program.

 The objective of the MFA Film and Media Arts program is to produce artists that are self-critical and culturally aware, capable of engaging in the contemporary art world independently and self-reliantly both in terms of technical abilities and expanding professional opportunities encountered beyond the university context.
 The work of the graduate students encompasses a broad range of practices, aesthetic issues, personal concerns and technical means.
 Our program typically attracts a select group of students who pursue studio work that dissolves the boundaries of traditional areas of specialization.